 The gas infrastructure works in a similar way using pipelines.
-However, EDF Energy doesn't actually produce gas; we buy it from the wholesale market to supply to our customers.
+However, EDF Energy doesn't actually produce gas; we buy it from the wholesale market to supply to our customers, and we store natural gas in disused salt caverns to inject back into the national grid system, to improve the security of supply during periods of high demand.

 We have published plans to build four new nuclear plants, subject to the right investment framework.
+That will secure both low-carbon electricity and high quality jobs and opportunities for the communities that we serve near to our new nuclear plants for many years to come.